 Dr. Salzberg received his B.A. degree in English and M.S. and M.Phil. degrees in Computer Science from Yale University, and his Ph.D. in Computer Science from Harvard University.

-Before switching to bioinformatics and genomics, Dr. Salzberg's research focused on machine learning and its applications to fields ranging from astronomy to molecular biology.
+Before switching to genomics and bioinformatics, Dr. Salzberg's research focused on machine learning and its applications to fields ranging from astronomy to molecular biology.
 His interest in the human genome project motivated him to develop one of the first computational gene-finding systems for the human genome in the early 1990s.
-His initial collaborations with TIGR at that time led to the development of the Glimmer gene finder, which has been used in the analysis of thousands of bacterial, archaeal, and viral genomes, including Borrelia burgdorferi (the Lyme disease bacterium), Treponema pallidum (the syphilis bacterium), Mycobacterium tuberculosis, Vibrio cholerae, Bacillus anthracis (anthrax), and many others.
-He and his research team developed a eukaryotic gene finder for Plasmodium falciparum, the malaria parasite, and later adapted it for the human genome, the model plant Arabidopsis thaliana, Oryza sativa (rice), Cryptococcus neoformans, Brugia malayi, and other species.
+His work at TIGR in the 1990's led to the development of the Glimmer gene finder, which has been used in the analysis of thousands of bacterial, archaeal, and viral genomes, including Borrelia burgdorferi (the Lyme disease bacterium), Treponema pallidum (the syphilis bacterium), Mycobacterium tuberculosis, Vibrio cholerae, Bacillus anthracis (anthrax), and many others.
+He and his lab developed eukaryotic gene finders the human genome, for plants including rice and the model plant Arabidopsis thaliana, and for pathogens such as Plasmodium falciparum, Cryptococcus neoformans, and Brugia malayi.

-Salzberg's lab has a major focus on next-generation sequence alignment
+In recent years, Salzberg's lab has focused on next-generation sequence alignment

-introduced several pioneering, highly efficient systems for alignment of
+introduced several pioneering, highly efficient systems for analysis of

 next-generation sequencing reads,

 including the Bowtie, Tophat, and Cufflinks systems, which are

 now used by thousands of labs around the world.